-About SDX
+SDX Schema

 Entity definitions, structure, and consistency principles for the SDX data model.